 Everyone has a role in ensuring safe food from field to fork.
 The Food Safety Modernization Act (FSMA) is the first major overhaul of our nation’s food safety practices since 1938, and it includes new regulations for farms that grow fresh produce (fruits and vegetables) and for facilities that process food for people to eat.
-This means it represents some big changes to our food system – and it is extremely important for the Food and Drug Administration to get these regulations right so that they improve food safety without placing an unfair burden on family farms.
+This means it represents some big changes to our food system – and it is extremely important for the Food and Drug Administration to get these regulations right and implement them in a sensible and transparent manner so that they improve food safety without placing an unfair burden on family farms.

 With the right approach, we will be able to help ensure good food safety practices without placing an unfair burden on family farmers.
 For a safe and sustainable future, FSMA must allow farmers to use sustainable farming practices, allow local food and farms to grow and thrive, and treat family farms fairly!

 Food safety matters because everybody eats – and everybody has a role in keeping food safe from farm to the table.
 Done right, these new rules can help make our food safer; done wrong, they run the risk of putting farmers out of business, limit consumer choice, and increase the use of chemicals rather than natural fertilizers, among other problems.
 That is why NSAC engaged extensively in the rulemaking process, to ensure the voices of sustainable food and farm system advocates and practitioners — from farmers to local food producers to schools to consumers — were heard and considered by FDA.
 And we were successful!